/subscribe

 The above example will trigger alerts for The Potatoz listings in 2 cases:

-If they have the poop
+If they have the

-element and are stage 5
+element and are stage 5If they have the

-mutation and the vacuum
+mutation and thevacuum

 pose traits